Addressing Lead in School Drinking Water: New York's Collaborative Approach

 New York's Regulatory Framework

-However, these rules and regulations don’t exist in a vacuum.
-They need to be effectively enforced and regularly updated in the face of new research and findings.
-Hence, continuous improvement and vigilance are crucial to making this regulatory framework truly effective in protecting the students’ health.
+But those rules and regulations are not neutral.
+They have to be properly enforced and regularly updated to new studies and findings.
+So, constant adaptation and monitoring are the only ways to make this regulatory system actually work in the students’ health.

 Collaborative Efforts: Who's Involved?